 It also wasn’t that hot or that cold so shorts and golf shirts were all one would need.
 I got paired up with some very cool people and played a course that could best be described as classic and filled with character; it’s a royal golf course after all…

 Turns out the Brits first started playing golf in the ditches between the walls of Valletta when they first came.
 In 1888 the course was built and today it still stands.
 The 100th anniversary was ages ago and the course was flooded so the club waited until last year which was the 125th to really celebrate.
-Supposedly it was great times with members of other royal clubs from around the world coming to join.
+It was great times with members of other royal clubs from around the world coming to join.

 I arrived, got setup and when I got to the first tee I met a distinguished German gent who asked what time my tee off was.
 I told him and then we decided to play together.
 Turns out we had roughly the same handicap and much in common so a really fun game ensued.

 Supposedly there is still mass once a year just for the heck of it.
 When we got to the 9th hole, we met a group of two gents and joined them as there was foursome in front and it just made sense; if not we’d all be spending more time waiting than playing.

 I’d say the back 9 is easier than the front but I still scored better on the front with a 43.
 That said, if you’re paying to play, score is secondary to the time you have.
 When you’re strolling a quality course, the whole world melts away and that’s why you play.
 Make a few great swings and score well?
 That’s a bonus.

 If you come to Malta and like playing golf; play the Royal Malta Golf Course as it’s a unique golfing experience.
 Also, the green fees are roughly 75E for a round with rentals and a cart.
-Supposedly memberships are quite reasonable and I’m really loving Malta so the idea of renting a flat in Valletta a month o so a year and getting a membership has most certainly run though my mind.
+Supposedly memberships are quite reasonable.
+Malta is beautiful so the idea of renting a flat in Valletta a month or so a year is appealing.
+That and getting a membership has most certainly run though my mind.

 Later this evening, went to La Mere for dinner then Paceville to indulge in the island’s nightlife but more on that later…